alexkim205/spotitube/README.md

 ### Obtain Spotify Client & Client Secret Key
 To access user and public playlists, Spotify requires you to use their API which gives you a unique Client Key and a Client Secret Key relevant to only YOUR Spotify account.

-l.
-Login with your credentials here: [https://developer.spotify.com/my-applications/#!/](https://developer.spotify.com/my-applications/#!/)
+1. Login with your credentials here: [https://developer.spotify.com/my-applications/#!/](https://developer.spotify.com/my-applications/#!/)
-l.
-Go to My Applications on the sidebar and create an app.
+2. Go to My Applications on the sidebar and create an app.
 Your application name/description does not matter.
-l.
-Your Client ID and Client Secret Keys will be generated.
+3. Your Client ID and Client Secret Keys will be generated.

 ### Command-Line
 Using your keys and URI: